Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale

-The variations of \sfe\ with \sfr\ among normal galaxies are small compared to the strong \sfe-enhancements that are observed in starbursting systems.
-In Sect. \ref{sect:2-SFM_SFE} we introduced an empirical, supra-linear scaling between the \sfe- and (s)\sfr-increase during starburst episodes.
-This relation can be understood very intuitively by the balance between the three quantities involved: SFR and \mstar, which grow in the burst-phase and \mmol\ which decreases as gas is converted into stars. \sfe, as the ratio between SFR and \mmol, thus inevitably increases more strongly than \ssfr.
-An immediate consequence of this is that we expect a more spread-out distribution of star formation efficiencies than is observed.
-In Fig. \ref{fig:sSFRnSFEdistrib} we illustrate how, in the 2-SFM framework, the overlapping \ssfr-distributions of normal galaxies and starbursts move apart into a more clearly double-peaked \sfe-distribution.
-Discrete recipes for the assignment of CO-to-H$_2$ conversion factors to normal galaxies and starbursts are thus not the only way to obtain a bimodal distribution of galaxies in the S-K plane; this can also be achieved with a more physical, continuous description of star-formation in starbursts.
-Width and depth of the trough we predict between the `sequence of disks' and `sequence of starbursts' in the S-K plane depend on the shape of the lower end of the boost-function (see discussion in Sect. \ref{sect:boostcontext}).
-Our model of an unbiased profile through the S-K plane at fixed gas mass does highlight, however, that observations of large cosmological volumes are necessary to fully sample the actual distribution of galaxies with respect to \sfe: the relative amplitude of the \sfe-distributions of starbursts and main-sequence galaxies in Fig. \ref{fig:sSFRnSFEdistrib} is expected to be a factor of 30 and the contrast between the peak of the starburst distribution and the trough merely a factor two.
-A first attempt to construct a representative sampling of S-K space using the COLD-GASS survey was presented in \citet[see their Fig. 6b]{saintonge12} and demonstrated just how insignificant starbursts are in determining the shape of the star formation law for the bulk of the population.
+The variations of \sfe\ with \sfr\ among normal galaxies are small compared to the strong \sfe\ enhancements that are observed in starbursting systems.
+In Section \ref{sect:2-SFM_SFE} we introduced an empirical, supra-linear scaling between the \sfe\ and (s)\sfr\ increase during SB episodes.
+This relation can be understood very intuitively by the balance between the three quantities involved: SFR and \mstar, which grow in the burst-phase, and \mmol\ which decreases as gas is converted into stars. \sfe, as the ratio between SFR and \mmol, thus inevitably increases more strongly than \ssfr.
+An immediate consequence of this is that we expect a more spread-out distribution of SFEs than is observed.
+In Figure \ref{fig:sSFRnSFEdistrib} we illustrate how, in the 2-SFM framework, the overlapping \ssfr\ distributions of normal galaxies and SBs move apart into a more clearly double-peaked \sfe\ distribution.
+Discrete recipes for the assignment of CO-to-H$_2$ conversion factors to normal galaxies and SBs are thus not the only way to obtain a bimodal distribution of galaxies in the S-K plane; this can also be achieved with a more physical, continuous description of SF in SBs.
+Width and depth of the trough we predict between the ``sequence of disks" and ``sequence of starbursts" in the S-K plane depend on the shape of the lower end of the boost function (see discussion in Section \ref{sect:boostcontext}).
+Our model of an unbiased profile through the S-K plane at fixed gas mass does highlight, however, that observations of large cosmological volumes are necessary to fully sample the actual distribution of galaxies with respect to \sfe: the relative amplitude of the \sfe\ distributions of SBs and MS galaxies in Figure \ref{fig:sSFRnSFEdistrib} is expected to be a factor of 30 and the contrast between the peak of the SB distribution and the trough merely a factor two.
+A first attempt to construct a representative sampling of S-K space using the COLD-GASS survey was presented in \citet[see their Figure 6b]{saintonge12} and demonstrated just how insignificant SBs are in determining the shape of the SF law for the bulk of the population.

-\subsection{The consumption of gas reservoirs during starbursts}
+\subsection{The Consumption of Gas Reservoirs During Starbursts}